-Martyn has seen more than 80 of his players go on to play collegiate soccer at every level.
-He has been particularly lucky with goalkeepers and has been the private coach to players who have started at prestigious programs such as Duke University, University of Virginia, Boston College and Stanford.
+Martyn has seen more than 100 of his players go on to play collegiate soccer at every level.
+He has been particularly lucky with goalkeepers and has been the private coach to players who have started at prestigious programs such as Duke University, University of Virginia, Boston College, and Stanford.

-Away from soccer, Martyn has a Bachelors degree in Education and a Masters degree in Sports Science.
-He is also certified by the American College of Sports of Medicine as a Health Fitness Specialist, by the American Council for Exercise as a Lifestyle and Weight Management Consultant and he is a certified Motivational Interviewing Counselor.
-He is also certified in CPR & basic life support.
+Away from soccer, Martyn has a Bachelors Degree in Education and a Masters Degree in Sports Science.
+He is also certified by the American College of Sports and Medicine as a Health Fitness Specialist, by the American Council for Exercise as a Lifestyle and Weight Management Consultant, and he is a certified Motivational Interviewing Counselor.
+He is also certified in CPR and basic life support.